With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 - Chronic Inflammatory Demyelinating Polyneuropathy

 The degeneration of the myelin sheath causes degradation of the neural impulses that are transmitted along an axon.
 The systems affected by this degradation depend on the location of the degenerating myelin.
-For example, multiple sclerosis (MS) affects the neurons of the spinal cord as well as the brain leading to degradation of both motor and cognitive functioning.
+For example, multiple sclerosis (MS) affects the neurons of the spinal cord as well as the brain leading to the degradation of both motor and cognitive functioning.

 Other Cells Associated With Neurons